The International Commission on Nobility and Royalty

 D. Edward Goff, Ph.D., DBA, a longtime member, has accepted being a special representative of The International Commission on Nobility and Royalty.
 We would like to introduce Dr. Goff, who has accepted the position of being a special representative.
 Dr. Goff has turned this position down for a long-time and finally decided he would start promoting the ideals and goals of the Commission after all the help we have given him, and he has given us.
 The following is part of his resume:

 Dr. Goff was a District Scout Executive with two national records for goal achievement.
 He was an officer in the United States Navy and achieved the highest SMI inspection results his ship had in ten years.
 He earned a Ph.D. in clinical psychology and earned the American Psychotherapy Association's highest distinction that of a "master therapist" for unusually high achievement documented in a Federal research project with troubled youth.
 Dr. Goff has given three regional presentations for NATSAP and gave a presentation entitled, "New Discoveries about the Brain: Practical Implications for the Treatment of Clients" recently at the national conference for the APA in September of 2010 in which he received high reviews.
 He is now on their National Advisory Board and has participated on APA panels at their national conferences.
-Dr. Goff is an assistant professor and board member of the fully accredited "International College of Interdisciplinary Sciences."
+Dr. Goff is an associate professor and board member of the fully accredited "International College of Interdisciplinary Sciences."
 The "American School of Genealogy, Heraldry and Documentary Sciences" is a subsidiary of the College.
 It promotes genealogy, heraldry, nobility, royalty and chivalry.
-This (See: http://college-of-genealogy.com) Dr. Goff is also on the National Board of the American Psychotherapy Association and the National Board of Professional Counselors.
+This (See: http://college-of-genealogy.com) Dr. Goff is also on the National Board of the American Psychotherapy Association and the National Board of Professional Counselors for the APA.
+He is a Fellow of the International Commission on Nobility and Royalty, a Fellow of the Royal Chartered British College of Teachers, and a Fellow of the American Psychotherapy Association.
+He has given three regional presentations for NATSAP and four national presentations for the APA.

 Other officers of the ICNR include an individual who holds a JD degree and is a practicing attorney, plus five other officers who hold bachelors degrees and a nurse.
 Again, no one makes any money.
 All are volunteers who enable this organization to accomplish its purposes inexpensively so as to provide a public service to people all over the world.
 Beside the officers, there are over 60 regular and certified members.